 - aggressiveness of the individual malignancy

 - frequency in which the underlying malignancy occurs 5

-Often missed during initial diagnostic work-up for primary diagnosis, secondary cardiac involvement may not be detected for many years.
-Not infrequently it is not diagnosed clinically at all and found at autopsy.
+Often missed during initial evaluation of the primary malignancy, secondary cardiac involvement may not be detected for many years.
+Not infrequently, the diagnosis is only made at autopsy.

 Potential presenting signs and symptoms may greatly vary, influenced by the location of tumour deposit(s) 3,5:

 - dyspnoea and congestive heart failure, hypotension:

 - malignant pericardial effusion

 - infarction, arrhythmias, hypoxia and hypotension: